anabeeella/memo-game/README.md

 - Incorporated animations and transitions to improve the visual aesthetics of the game.

 ## Usage
 To play the game, simply open the index.html file in your web browser.
 Follow the on-screen instructions to start a new game and test your memory skills!
+You can also follow this link: https://memo-game-by-anabeeella.netlify.app/